-DISTRICT 7: Beginning at a point on the Oklahoma state line being approximately at the southwest corner of Section 31, Township 4 South, Range 13 West; thence north to a point being the northwest corner of Section 18, Township 1 North, Range 13 West; thence east to a point being the northwest corner of Section 17, Township 1 North, Range 11 West; thence north to a DISTRICT 2: Beginning at a point being the southwest corner point being the northwest corner of Section 8, Township 1 North, Range 11 West; thence east to a point being the northeast corner of Section 9, Township 1 North, Range 11 West; thence south to a point being the southeast corner of Section 33, Township 1 corner of Section 7, Township 2 north, Range 6 West; thence North, Range 11 West; thence west to a point being the northeast corner of Section 5, Township 1 South, Range 11 West; thence south along the section lines to a point on the Oklahoma state northeast corner of Section 35, Township 3 North, Range 6 West; line in the vicinity of the Red River, being at a point approximately at the southeast corner of Section 5, Township 5 South, Range 11 West; thence along the Oklahoma state line in a westerly direction to the point of beginning.
+DISTRICT 7: Beginning at a point on the Oklahoma state line being approximately at the southwest corner of Section 31, Township 4 South, Range 13 West; thence north to a point being the northwest corner of Section 18, Township 1 North, Range 13 West; thence east to a point being the northwest corner of Section 17, Township 1 North, Range 11 West; thence north to a point being the northwest corner of Section 8, Township 1 North, Range 11 West; thence east to a point being the northeast corner of Section 9, Township 1 North, Range 11 West; thence south to a point being the southeast corner of Section 33, Township 1 North, Range 11 West; thence west to a point being the northeast corner of Section 5, Township 1 South, Range 11 West; thence south along the section lines to a point on the Oklahoma state line in the vicinity of the Red River, being at a point approximately at the southeast corner of Section 5, Township 5 South, Range 11 West; thence along the Oklahoma state line in a westerly direction to the point of beginning.

-DISTRICT 8: Beginning at a point on the Oklahoma state line being approximately at the southwest corner of Section 4, Township 5 South, Range 11 West; thence north to a point being the northwest corner of Section 4, Township 1 South, Range 11 West; thence east to a point being the northeast corner of Section to a point being the northwest corner of Section 22, Township 2 1, Township 1 South, Range 8 West; thence south to a point be-North, Range 11 West; thence east to a point being the northwest ing the southeast corner of Section 12, Township 2 South, Range corner of Section 19, Township 2 North, Range 10 West; thence 8 West; thence west to a point being the southwest corner of Section 8, Township 2 South, Range 9 West, thence south along the section lines to a point on the Oklahoma state line in the vicinity of the Red River being at a point approximately at the southeast corner of Section 17, Township 5 South, Range 9 West; thence along the Oklahoma State line in a westerly direction to the point
+DISTRICT 8: Beginning at a point on the Oklahoma state line being approximately at the southwest corner of Section 4, Township 5 South, Range 11 West; thence north to a point being the northwest corner of Section 4, Township 1 South, Range 11 West; thence east to a point being the northeast corner of Section 1, Township 1 South, Range 8 West; thence south to a point being the southeast corner of Section 12, Township 2 South, Range 8 West; thence west to a point being the southwest corner of Section 8, Township 2 South, Range 9 West, thence south along the section lines to a point on the Oklahoma state line in the vicinity of the Red River being at a point approximately at the southeast corner of Section 17, Township 5 South, Range 9 West; thence along the Oklahoma State line in a westerly direction to the point of beginning.

-DISTRICT 9: Beginning at a point on the Oklahoma State line being approximately at the southwest corner of Section 16, Township 5 South, Range 9 West; thence north to a point being the northwest corner of Section 16, Township 2 South, Range 9 West; thence east to a point being the northwest corner of Section 18, Township 2 South, Range 7 West; thence north to a point being the northwest corner of Section 6, Township 2 South, east corner of Section 36, Township 5 North, Range 11 West; Range 7 West; thence east to a point being the northeast corner of Section 1, Township 2 South, Range 7 West; thence south to a point being the northeast corner of Section 1, Township 3 South, Range 7 West; thence east to a point being the northeast corner West; thence south to a point being the southeast corner of Sec- of Section 6, Township 3 South, Range 3 West; thence south to a point being the southeast corner of Section 31, Township 3 South, Range 3 West; thence west to a point being the southeast corner of Section 35, Township 3 South, Range 6 West; thence south along the section lines to a point on the Oklahoma state line in the vicinity of the Red River, being at a point approximately at the southeast corner of Section 2, Township 8 South, Range 6 West; thence along the Oklahoma state line in a westerly direction to the point of beginning.
+DISTRICT 9: Beginning at a point on the Oklahoma State line being approximately at the southwest corner of Section 16, Township 5 South, Range 9 West; thence north to a point being the northwest corner of Section 16, Township 2 South, Range 9 West; thence east to a point being the northwest corner of Section 18, Township 2 South, Range 7 West; thence north to a point being the northwest corner of Section 6, Township 2 South, Range 7 West; thence east to a point being the northeast corner of Section 1, Township 2 South, Range 7 West; thence south to a point being the northeast corner of Section 1, Township 3 South, Range 7 West; thence east to a point being the northeast corner of Section 6, Township 3 South, Range 3 West; thence south to a point being the southeast corner of Section 31, Township 3 South, Range 3 West; thence west to a point being the southeast corner of Section 35, Township 3 South, Range 6 West; thence south along the section lines to a point on the Oklahoma state line in the vicinity of the Red River, being at a point approximately at the southeast corner of Section 2, Township 8 South, Range 6 West; thence along the Oklahoma state line in a westerly direction to the point of beginning.